RashadTanjim/RashadTanjim/README.md

 > Full-stack Developer, Blogger, Freelancer <br />
 > Interest fields: Software Engineering, Cloud Computing, Artificial Intelligence

 Howdy, This is Rashad Tanjim.
 I am a Full-Stack developer having 2 years of experience in this field of developing & designing apps and websites.
 I have completed my graduation on B.S. in Computer Science & Engineering from North South University (NSU).
-My major studying field is on Machine Learning & Data Science and the minor is on Computer Networks & Software Engineering.
+My major studying field was on Machine Learning & Data Science and the minor was on Computer Networks & Software Engineering.

 Learning things like developing, designing, creating projects is a habit to me.
 Every projects of my work, I'm trying to learn new Computer Science topics & developing related stuff which is helping me to enrich my knowledge in this area.